Kush22/Cleaning-Sorting-Utility/README.rst

 No project is complete without a list of improvements & InnoCleaner is no exception.
 The list of improvements can be never ending:

--  Some of the modules are python3 dependent.
-Provide backward compatibility to python 2 also (atleast from python 2.7).

 -  Right now the module is tested only for UNIX environments.
 Test and make the module cross-platform compatible.